krishna-swivel/test_project/README.md

 Project Functionalities

-- Clcik the search for to get all the words
+- Click the search for to get all the words
 - Validations added if the word is not valid
 - Enter the valid word and find results